jamesrom/jamesrom.github.io/README.md

 Visit [The Button Monitor](http://jamesrom.github.io)

 ## News
-- Animations are limited to 30 frames/sec
+- Animations are limited to 30 frames/sec.
+Thanks to @CapnRat
 - Current flair color is shown in the favicon
 - Countdown timer is now shown in the title.
 Thanks to @blixt
 - More statistics and colored gridlines.
 Thanks to @kaitenzushi